raivivek/dotfiles-vim/README.md

     let g:airline#extensions#tmuxline#enabled = 1
     let g:airline#extensions#tabline#enabled = 1

-In order to save all this trouble, I have also added a `vimrc_stripped` file with relevant sections removed, so that you do not need an extra configuration.
-Please use this file directly.
+In order to save all this trouble, I have created another `minimal` branch where you can get all the necessary settings without these plugins.
+See the instructions below.

 ### (For `minimal` branch)
 * If you see strange characters in status line or improper appearance then